Washington State Delivering on the Stimulus Plan

 The Federal Transit Administration has provided $179 million in formula funding to Washington for transit system capital projects.

-The Federal Aviation Administration has allocated nearly $50 million in ARRA funds to Washington airports.
+The Federal Aviation Administration has allocated $44 million in ARRA funds to Washington airports.

-The public expects that ARRA stimulus funding will result in jobs.
-That's why the ARRA has a number of reporting requirements built into the authorizing legislation.
+The public expected that ARRA stimulus funding would result in jobs.
+That's why the ARRA had a number of reporting requirements built into the authorizing legislation.

-Gov. Gregoire particularly appreciates the accountability measures included in the recovery package.
-The state must ensure that the money provided by the federal government is going to the right projects and is used in the right way to help our residents and our economy.
-The Governor has issued an executive order to ensure transparency and accountability as federal funds are distributed in the state.
+Former Gov. Gregoire particularly appreciated the accountability measures included in the recovery package.
+The state ensured that the money provided by the federal government went to the right projects and was used in the right way to help our residents and our economy.
+The Governor issued an executive order to ensure transparency and accountability as federal funds are distributed in the state.

 WSDOT is committed to reporting on the how the ARRA funds are invested in a way that is meaningful and transparent to the public, the Governor, watchdog groups and the federal government.